The Real Cost and Timeline of a Data Mesh Consulting Engagement

 • Pilot Implementation (3-6 months): This phase moves from strategy to execution.
 The consultant works hands-on with a single, selected business domain to build its first data product.
 This involves setting up the minimum viable self-serve platform on Snowflake or Databricks, defining data contracts, and establishing the initial federated governance rules.
 A successful pilot serves as a concrete, repeatable blueprint for the rest of the organization.

-Choosing the right entry point is critical.
-An organization new to the concept must start with the Strategic Advisory phase to build alignment.
+Choosing the right entry point matters.
+An organization new to the concept should start with the strategic advisory phase to build alignment.
 Attempting a full-scale rollout from a standing start leads to wasted budget, team burnout, and a loss of stakeholder trust.
 Each phase builds on the last, delivering tangible value that justifies the next stage of investment.

 A three-step process flow for data mesh engagements, illustrating Strategy, Pilot, and Scale phases.